gokr/ardunimo/README.md

 # Ardunimo
 This is a first stab at Arduino programming on the <a href="https://www.hackster.io/mediateklabs/products/linkit-one">LinkIt ONE development board</a> from MediaTek using the brilliant <a href="http://nim-lang.org">programming language Nim</a>.

-This project basically consists of two Makefiles, one in the `wrapper`subdirectory that can semiautomatically generate the Nim wrapper of the Arduino and MediaTek libraries for the LinkIt ONE using the very useful `c2nim` tool.
-The other Makefile in the root directory is for compiling a Nim program using the wrapper and the SDK from MediaTek to produce a .vxp binary file that can be dropped into the USB disk och the board.
+This project basically consists of two Makefiles, one in the `wrapper`subdirectory that can semi automatically generate the Nim wrapper of the Arduino and MediaTek libraries for the LinkIt ONE using the very useful `c2nim` tool.
+The other Makefile in the root directory is for compiling a Nim program using the wrapper and the SDK from MediaTek to produce a .vxp binary file that can be dropped into the USB disk on the board.

 ## Installing Nim, nimble and c2nim